 Now you might have got an understanding of how essential to have H1 on your product pages.

 Please note that H1 should only be used once on the entire page.

 It’s obvious that you must have used product descriptions.

 If you have written your description just randomly without considering anything.

-Then, you should know that product descriptions should be carefully written that meet the SEO standards.
+Then, you should know that product descriptions should be carefully written that meet SEO standard.